CollwynB/collwyn-auto-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.

+## Potential to improve
+Here are a few ideas I have on how to improve:

+- make use of css variables to manage common styles, such as colour, font size, padding
+- improve test coverage
+- add confirmation dialogue for user deletion
+- allow selection of multiple users to bulk delete/disable
+- allow sorting by last created/last edited
+- pagination

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.